toasterco/apiai_assistant/README.rst

 Processing a request
 ---------------------

-In your webhook, when receiving the POST request from API.ai, simply pass the POST payload as a python ``dict`` to the assistant.
+In your webhook, when receiving the POST request from API.ai, simply pass the POST payload as a ``dict`` to the assistant.

 .. code:: python